-Lud’s Church – or Ludchurch – is a secret chasm that is said to have been visited by Robin Hood and his merry men when hiding from the authorities.
-This picture-perfect Peak District passageway was caused by a huge landslip, is just under 60ft deep and is overlooked by weeping trees and hanging vines which seep into its crevices.
+Lud’s Church, also known as Ludchurch, is a secret chasm supposedly used by Robin Hood and his Merry Men when hiding from authorities.
+Caused by a huge landslip, this Peak District passageway, just under 18m (60ft) deep, is often overlooked by weeping trees and hanging vines that seep into its crevices.

-The area of Mardale Green vanished in the 1930s when it was flooded to make way for a new reservoir to serve Manchester – but due to warmer than usual weather, parts of the drowned village of Mardale have been re-surfacing.
-While churches, graveyards and houses were demolished or removed before the flood, original structures including walls, fences, tree stumps and farm gates are occasionally visible thanks to the decreasing water levels.
+In the 1930s, the village of Mardale Green vanished after it was flooded by the nearby lake to make way for a new reservoir to serve Manchester.
+However, in recent years, parts of the drowned village have resurfaced.
+While churches, graveyards and houses were demolished or removed before the flood, original structures, including walls, fences, tree stumps and farm gates, are occasionally visible.